-A30.
-An understanding of the nature of an entity enables the auditor to understand such matters as:

-- Whether the entity has a complex structure, for example, with subsidiaries or other components in multiple locations.
+- A31.
+An understanding of the nature of an entity enables the auditor to understand such matters as: - Whether the entity has a complex structure, for example, with subsidiaries or other components in multiple locations.
 Complex structures often introduce issues that may give rise to risks of material misstatement.
-Such issues may include whether goodwill, joint ventures, investments, or special-purpose entities are accounted for appropriately. - The ownership, and relations between owners and other people or entities.
-This understanding assists in determining whether related party transactions have been identified and accounted for appropriately.
-SSA 55011 establishes requirements and provides guidance on the auditor's considerations relevant to related parties. - A31.
-Examples of matters that the auditor may consider when obtaining an understanding of the nature of the entity include: - Business operations such as:

-Nature of revenue sources, products or services, and markets, including involvement in electronic commerce such as Internet sales and marketing activities.

-Conduct of operations (for example, stages and methods of production, or activities exposed to environmental risks).
+Such issues may include whether goodwill, joint ventures, investments, or special-purpose entities are accounted for appropriately and whether adequate disclosure of such issues in the financial statements has been made. - The ownership, and relationships between owners and other people or entities.
+This understanding assists in determining whether related party transactions have been appropriately identified, accounted for, and adequately disclosed in the financial statements.
+SSA 550 establishes requirements and provides guidance on the auditor's considerations relevant to related parties. - A32.
+Examples of matters that the auditor may consider when obtaining an understanding of the nature of the entity include: - Business operations such as: - Nature of revenue sources, products or services, and markets, including involvement in electronic commerce such as Internet sales and marketing activities. - Conduct of operations (for example, stages and methods of production, or activities exposed to environmental risks).